luomus/species-challenge/README.md

 #### Pages

-- My participations
+- My participations ✅
-    - open
+    - open ✅
-    - closed
+    - closed ✅
-    - link to edit
+    - link to edit ✅
-    - link to results
+    - link to results ❌
 - Participation creation page ✅
 - Participation edit page ✅
-- Challenge result page
+- Challenge result page ❌
-    - list of species
+    - list of species ❌
-    - list of those with >= 100 species
+    - list of those with >= 100 species ❌
-    - how many % have passed 100 species
+    - how many % have passed 100 species ❌
-- Admin page
+- Admin page ✅
-    - button to add a challenge
+    - button to add a challenge ✅
     - open challenges ✅
     - draft challenges ✅
     - closed challenges ✅
     - edit link to each ✅
-    - statistics of each
+    - statistics page of each
         - number of participants
         - number of those with >= 100 species
         - number of active participants (added species last 7 days)